STORY

 TAKA ISHITANI

-Started his career as a barista at a cafe in Tokyo in 2005, and became independent in 2012.
-He has been participating in the JBC (Japan Barista Championship) since 2007, and has won twice in 2017 and 2019.
-Aiming for a world championship while engaging in a wide range of activities such as training baristas and directing shops.
-He took 4th place in the World Barista Championship, which he participated in for three years due to the coronavirus pandemic.
-He has been participating in CROWD ROASTER as an advisor since its launch.
+He began his career as a barista at a cafe in Tokyo in 2005 and went independent in 2012.
+He has participated in the JBC (Japan Barista Championship) since 2007, winning twice in 2017 and 2019.
+He is currently working on a wide range of projects, including training baristas and directing shops, while aiming to compete in the world championships.
+Due to the COVID-19 pandemic, he was unable to participate in the World Barista Championship for three years, and placed fourth in the world.
+He has been involved with CROWD ROASTER since its launch as an advisor.

 What is CROWD ROASTER ?

-Roasters with high-quality coffee beans from around the world and top-notch technology.
+High-quality coffee beans from around the world and roasters with first-class skills.

-If you could freely choose the combination, wouldn't it be possible to create a cup like never before?
+If we could freely choose the combination, wouldn't we be able to create a cup of coffee that has never been seen before?

-CROWD ROSTER is an app that proposes a new way to enjoy coffee, helping coffee lovers realize their dreams.
+CROWD ROSTER is an app that offers new ways to enjoy coffee, helping coffee lovers realize their dreams.

 You can request your favorite roaster to roast the beans you choose on the app.
-If you don't have enough beans to roast, invite others to join you.
-When users gather together, they can enjoy special coffee beans that can only be obtained here.
+If you don't have enough beans to roast, you can ask other users to join.
+If enough users join, you can taste special coffee beans that are only available here.

 TAKA ISHITANI+CR